Your Rental Arbitrage Exit Strategy Determines Whether You Leave Rich or Broke

 - Professional fees (lawyer, accountant, business broker)

-Your landlord network is one of your most valuable assets—even after you exit.
-I know operators who left arbitrage, moved into development, and came back to those same landlords years later for joint ventures.
+Your landlord network is one of your most valuable assets, even after you leave the short-term rental business.
+I know operators who exited arbitrage, moved into real estate development, and came back to those same property owners years later for joint ventures.

 The Exit That Opens Doors

 - Return units in better condition than you received them.
-Yes, it costs $500 to $1,000 per unit for professional deep cleaning and minor repairs.
-It’s worth every penny.
+It costs $500 to $1,000 per unit for professional deep cleaning and minor repairs.
+Worth every penny for your reputation.

 - Provide a 30-day overlap.
-Offer to keep paying rent for 30 days after you’ve vacated so the landlord has zero gap in income.
+Offer to keep paying monthly rent for 30 days after you’ve vacated so the property owner has zero gap in rental income.

 - Send a handwritten thank-you note.
 Old school?
 Absolutely.
 Effective?
 Incredibly.
 Landlords talk to each other.
-Being “that operator who actually left things better” is a reputation worth building.
+Being “that operator who actually left things better” is a reputation that generates referrals for years.

 - Offer to be a reference.
-Tell your landlords they can give your number to future tenants who want to hear about the property.
-This small gesture cements goodwill.
+Tell your landlords they can give your number to future tenants.
+This small gesture cements goodwill that pays dividends when you need real estate connections later.

-After you exit, check in with your former landlords quarterly.
+After you exit, check in with your former property owners quarterly.
 A simple “Hope the property is doing well, let me know if you ever need anything” text keeps the relationship warm.
-When you’re ready to invest in properties, these landlords become your deal pipeline.
+When you’re ready to invest in property purchases, these landlords become your deal pipeline.
+They know other property owners.
+They know which buildings are about to hit the market.
+That network has value that far outlasts any single lease agreement.

 6 Months Before Exit

-- Decide on exit type (sell, wind down, or scale)
+- Decide on exit type (sell, wind down, pivot, or scale to property ownership)

 - Consult with your CPA on tax optimization (the SBA’s guide to closing or selling a business is a solid starting point)

-- Start the landlord conversation (soft mention of “business changes coming”)
+- Start soft landlord conversations (“business changes coming”)

 3 Months Before Exit